The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Did you know that the Buda Castle Funicular was the second funicular railway in Europe?
 It has operated since 1870, between Adam Clark Square on the west side of the Danube River and the Buda Castle.

 The original funicular was destroyed during World War II, but it was reconstructed in the vintage style in 1986.
 There are two cabins with a capacity of 24 passengers each, which run every 10 minutes on a 95-meter route.
-The Buda Castle Hill funicular offers a stunning view of Budapest, Margaret Island, and the Danube.

-Buda Castle area was constructed in the 13th century, and in 1987 it was declared a UNESCO World Heritage Site.
+Buda Castle was constructed in the 13th century, and in 1987 it was declared a UNESCO World Heritage Site.
 Buda is the latest of the Hungarian royal residences of the Middle Ages.
-The fortress, set at the top of Castle Hill, and the settlement extending along the bank of the Danube, feature several fascinating sights, such as Fisherman’s Bastion and Matthias Church.

-5. Visit Hungarian National Museum
+5. Visit the Hungarian National Museum

 The Hungarian National Museum was founded in 1802.
-It is situated in the Neoclassical building in VIII district on the Pest side of the Danube, surrounded by luxurious palaces.
+It is situated in the Neoclassical building in the VIII district on the Pest side of the Danube, surrounded by luxurious palaces.

-Museum has seven permanent exhibits.
+The museum has seven permanent exhibits.
 You can learn more about the history of Hungary, including the period under the Turkish occupation and the ages of the Arpad ruling dynasty.
-You can also see many archaeological artifacts from the ancient Roman period, as well as the carvings and stone relics from the Medieval era.

 6. Enjoy Thermal Baths